-2.1 All coaching staff and players (including guest players) must be currently registered with a youth soccer association recognized by ASA or CSA for the 2017 Outdoor season to participate in this tournament.
+- All coaching staff and players (including guest players) must be currently registered with a youth soccer association recognized by ASA or CSA for the 2023 outdoor season to participate in this tournament.

-2.3 Player cards and Coach cards, where mandated for regular play, are not required for this tournament, however must be shown upon request by tournament officials.
+- Player cards and Coach cards, where mandated for regular play, are not required for this tournament, however must be shown upon request by tournament staff.

 SECTION 3: GUEST PLAYERS (TRIALISTS)

-3.1 Each team is permitted up to five guest players during the tournament, provided the team does not exceed the maximum roster size for this tournament.
+- Each team is permitted up to three guest players during the tournament, provided the team does not exceed the maximum roster size for this tournament.

-3.2 Guest players must be currently registered with a youth soccer association recognized by ASA and/or CSA for the 2017 Outdoor season to participate in this tournament.
+- Guest players must be currently registered with a youth soccer association recognized by ASA and/or CSA for the 2022 outdoor season to participate in this tournament.

-3.4 All guest player(s) must have written approval from their original team with signatures from their original team as well as their tentative tournament team.
+- All guest player(s) must have written approval from their original team with signatures from coaching/management staff on their original team as well as their tentative tournament team.
 A guest player will be allowed on the following basis:

-3.9 Guest and trialist mean the same thing and the wording can be interchanged without changing the meaning.
+- Guest and trialist mean the same thing and wording may be interchanged without changing the meaning.

 SECTION 4: TEAM ROSTERS

-4.1 All teams from U8-U18 are required to register their completed roster and identify any guest player(s) no later than Wednesday, May 10, 2017 @ 4:00pm.
+- All teams from U7-U19 are required to register their completed roster and identify any guest player(s) no later than Monday May 8, 2023 @ 4:00pm.

-4.2 No changes to a team’s roster can be made after that team’s first tournament game.
+- No changes to a team’s roster can be made after said team’s first tournament game.

-Please note: Absolutely no player registrations will be approved at tournament headquarters, please ensure you have enough players prior to entering the tournament.
+- Please note: Absolutely no additional player registrations will be approved at tournament headquarters, please ensure you have enough players prior to entering the tournament.

 SECTION 5: OUT-OF-PROVINCE TEAMS / NON-EMSA TEAMS

-5.1 Travel Documents – All out-of-province teams must submit travel sanction forms with their roster on or before 4:00pm on May 10, 2017.
+- Travel Documents – All out-of-province teams must submit travel sanction forms with their roster on or before Monday May 8, 2023 @ 4:00pm.